Microchip-MPLAB-Harmony/crypto_apps_speed_test/apps/speed_tests/readme.md

 # Description
 This demonstration exercises several cryptographic functions, including TDES, DES, SHA 128-512, AES, and RSA, to verify that the software or hardware is performing correctly and to determine the speed of each function for various data sizes.
 Data is taken from Microchip example code, NSA test vectors, and other sources.
 # Building the Application
 To build the application, the project corresponding to the test hardware must be opened in MPLAB X IDE.
 The following table lists projects and supported configurations.
-The parent folder for these files is crypto/apps/encrypt_decrypt/firmware.
+The parent folder for these projects is crypto_apps_speed_test\apps\speed_tests\firmware.

 ## MPLAB X IDE Projects
-This table lists the name and location of the MPLAB X IDE project folder for the demonstration.

 | Project Name | BSP Used | Description |
 | --- | --- | ---|
 | sam_e54_xplained_pro_hw.X | sam_e54_xplained_pro | SpeedTest project using the SAME54 and hardware cryptography|